-27 hours lecture, 27 hours laboratory Grading: letter grade or pass/no pass
+Grading. letter grade of pass/no pass

 Formerly DANCE 10AB.
 This course includes the study and execution of fundamental ballet techniques, including appreciation of ballet as an art form through the study of its history, current trends and terminology.
 Transferable to UC or CSU; see counselor for limitations